ApexAxiom/ApexToolFactory/README.md

 cp .env.example .env
 pnpm install
 pnpm dev
+# or to run the production server locally
+# PORT=4000 pnpm start
 ```

 The dev server runs on `http://localhost:3000`.
+The production server script (`pnpm start`) defaults to port `3000` but respects the `PORT` environment variable so it works in AWS App Runner and other managed platforms.

 ## Testing & quality gates
 Run the required checks before committing: